VladlencA/Automated-Information-System-of-the-EAEU/README.md

 ## How to start?

-Open your Terminal and print:
-- Download ais-aeeu.xcomps.ru.zip and open the file index.html
+Download ais-aeeu.xcomps.ru.zip and open the file index.html

 ## Screenshots